Father speaks out after daughter dies from alcohol poisoning, grandma and mother arrested - NewsBreak

 BATON ROUGE, La.
 (BRPROUD) — Emery Queen got the call no parent should ever have to get on Thursday, April 24.
 His young daughter, China Record, had died from alcohol poisoning.

-“We’re all hurting,” said Queen, Record’s father.Inmate charged with murder escapes Etowah County work center
+“We’re all hurting,” said Queen, Record’s father.Search continues in Mississippi River for 3 missing minors

 The Baton Rouge Police Department (BRPD) is currently investigating the four-year-old’s homicide.